At the Detroit Zoo

 Female Knick-Knack and male Giovanni both were born in 1994.
 The miniature donkeys can be found in the Barn with the belted Galloway steer, domestic yak, Thoroughbred horses, pigs and other barnyard animals.

-The miniature donkey resembles a horse and is characterized by its large head, long ears and cow-like tail.
-It can be black, white and all shades of brown and gray, but the most common color is a mousy-gray called “gray dun”.
-It can be spotted, speckled or striped and its hair can be straight, curly, short and wiry or long and wooly.
-A solid-color donkey has a dark dorsal stripe from mane to tail and a dark stripe across its shoulders.
-It has an erect mane and lacks the forelock of a horse.
+Miniature donkeys resemble horses and are characterized by their large heads, long ears and cow-like tails.
+They can be black, white and all shades of brown and gray, but the most common color is a mousy-gray called “gray dun”.
+They can be spotted, speckled or striped and their hair can be straight, curly, short and wiry or long and wooly.
+Solid-color donkeys have dark dorsal stripes from mane to tail and a dark stripe across their shoulders.
+They have erect manes and lack the forelock of a horse.

 The miniature donkey is observant and cautious.
 It will refuse to do anything that seems dangerous to it.
 This behavior has earned the donkey its reputation for being stubborn, but actually, a domestic donkey is very obedient and will not refuse any reasonable request.